Servosila Robotic Arms

 CANbus and USB Control Interfaces

 Servosila Robotic Arms are controlled via a CANbus network interface with a CANopen application protocol.
-An on-board control computer/controller of a host mobile robot uses a CANbus network to send commands to individual servo drives of the robotic arm and to receive execution reports and telemetry back from the servos.
+An on-board control computer/controller of a host mobile robot uses a CANbus network to send commands to individual servo actuators of the robotic arm and to receive execution reports and telemetry back from the servos.

 For convenience, an external USB-to-CAN adapter (dongle) is supplied with all Servosila Robotic Arms.
 The adapter allows controlling the robotic arms from a regular PC/laptop computer via a USB port.
 This is useful for live tabletop demonstrations or for system prototyping using a laptop computer connected to both a robotic chassis and a robotic arm at the same time.